 Philadelphia knows great sandwiches.
 We love them.
 We eat them.
 It’s what we do.

 From the world-famous cheesesteak to its less famous (but equally delicious) brother, the hoagie, the City of Brotherly Love is a sandwich lover’s dream.
-But for a truly authentic taste of Philly, seek out a roast pork sandwich.
+But there’s another Philly sandwich that deserves just as much praise and attention: the roast pork sandwich.